(UNCLASSIFIED)

 3. Collect materials of intelligence value (documents, maps, radios, notebooks) from any objective.

-4. Assess civilian presence at each objective.
+4. Assess civilian presence at each objective; report civilians at or near an objective preventing planned fires.

-4. Essential Elements of Friendly Information (EEFI):
+3. Essential Elements of Friendly Information (EEFI):

 1. SP/LD times and locations